Appendix B — Datasets

 - The Irish Social Science Data Archive has a wide variety of datasets available.

-- The J-PAL (Abdul Latif Jameel Poverty Action Lab) catalog of administrative data.
+- J-PAL (Abdul Latif Jameel Poverty Action Lab) maintains a catalog of administrative data.

 - The Markup’s Show Your Work series often include links to GitHub repos with the data that underpin the article.
 A few notable ones include: The Secret Bias Hidden in Mortgage-Approval Algorithms.